 Here are a few other things to note, just for clarity.

-First, the Feast of Trumpets (traditionally also known as Rosh Hashanah) is actually called Yom Teruah, the “Day of Blowing” or something similar.
+First, the Feast of Trumpets (traditionally also known as Rosh Hashanah) is actually called Yom Teruah, translated literally as the “Day of Blowing” or something similar.
 It is assumed that trumpets or shofars are blown, even though the instrument is not specifically mentioned.
 Most modern translations insert the word “trumpets” in verse 24.
 It could also mean shouting, making a loud noise, or a number of other things.
 “Trumpets” sounds good to me.

-Second, the Feast of Tabernacles (or Booths) technically only lasts for seven days.
+Second, the Feast of Tabernacles (or Booths) actually only lasts for seven days.
 “Speak to the children of Israel, saying: The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the LORD” (Leviticus 23:34).
 Verse 40 says to rejoice for seven days, and verse 42 says the native-born are to dwell in booths for seven days.
 The Eighth Day (verse 36) is a separate celebration.
 When studying these feasts from a prophetic standpoint, this separation of the Eighth Day may be very important.

 And when you are observing them, go beyond the technical issues I have written about here and really dig into the purpose, both now and prophetic, for which our Father has given these to us.
 The feasts in the Spring are clearly prophetic of the death, burial and resurrection of Messiah Yeshua (Jesus) followed by the outpouring of the Holy Spirit at Pentecost (Shavuot, the Feast of Weeks).
 Likewise, the feasts in the Fall season point directly to His return at the End of the Age.